therealozp/dsa-notes/theory/complexity and analysis.md

 - `data[j]`
 - `<` to compare

+in more formal terms, the RAM model is an abstract machine where
 ## worst-average-best cases
 **worst-case** TC means the maximum number of steps taken for an arbitrary input size $n$. similarly, best cases means the minimum, and average case means average.